microsoft/appcenter-sdk-android/CONTRIBUTING.md

 1. To run unit tests within Android Studio, disable `Configure on demand` in Android Studio `Compiler` settings.
 1. Make sure all tests have passed and your code is covered: run `gradlew coverageReport` command to generate report.
 1. Make sure that there are no lint errors: run `gradlew assemble lint` command.
+1. If your change includes a fix or feature related to the changelog of the next release, you have to update the **CHANGELOG.md**.
 1. After creating a pull request, sign the CLA, if you haven't already.

 ### Code formatting